Robot dossier

 For communications, the Cocomo relies on Wi-Fi.
 This connectivity stack ensures the robot can communicate with cloud services, local smart home devices, mobile apps, and other networked systems in its environment.

-Proprietary evolving personality AI with long-term memory serves as the computational brain, processing sensor data, making navigation decisions, and orchestrating the robot's autonomous behaviors.
+Klara OS with on-device-by-default AI processing, user-enabled cloud features, session learning, and a Soul Chip identity/personality memory layer serves as the computational brain, processing sensor data, making navigation decisions, and orchestrating the robot's autonomous behaviors.
 The quality of this AI platform directly influences how well the robot handles novel situations, adapts to changes in its environment, and improves its performance over time through learning.

 Who Should Consider the Cocomo?